clamity-toolbox/clamity-guide/docs/Man Pages/clamity.md

 	These are set when clamity is loaded.
 You can pre-define CLAMITY_HOME if you don't want it to be '$HOME/.clamity'.

-	CLAMITY_ROOT
+	CLAMITY_ROOT (read-only)
-		clamity installtion directory.
+		clamity software directory.
 This is set when clamity is loaded.

 	CLAMITY_HOME
 		clamity home dir holds logs, customizations, python virtual env, and much more.
 It is created when clamity is loaded for the first time.
-Unless this variable is set, it will be ~/.clamity/.
+Unless this variable is set, it will be ~/.clamity.

 	CLAMITY_<lower-case-option-name>
 		Clamity options are managed using 'clamity config'.
 Options are